vollmerk/openvox-hiera-enc/README.md

-Hiera-based Puppet ENC
+Hiera-based OpenVox ENC
 ======================

-This project acts as a miniature Puppet ENC in YAML files, made accessible by Hiera.
-This makes server-side node configuration (e.g. environments, custom node parameters) easy to edit in the same way (and same place) as normal Hiera-based Puppet data.
+This project acts as a miniature OpenVox ENC in YAML files, made accessible by Hiera.
+This makes server-side node configuration (e.g. environments, custom node parameters) easy to edit in the same way (and same place) as normal Hiera-based OpenVox data.

 Since an exec-based ENC simply prints out YAML when passed a node name, the script just gets the merged hierarchical data with Hiera and then